 One of the best ways a girlfriend can help her boyfriend when his parents die is to let him grief at his own pace, in his own way.

 Encourage him to tap into his spiritual strength

 Does your boyfriend believe in God or a higher power?
 Here’s what one grief expert says:

 “People who do best with loss believe in a higher power to see them through in hard times,” writes bereavement counselor Rondi Lightmark in Coping With Loss – My Husband’s Mother Died.
 “A strong connection with the power of your ancestors also provides a sense of vision and ability to go forward.
 If your [boyfriend] does not have a faith, or if his faith is in deep question, he is also probably feeling pretty lost.
 The answer for this question is a deep inner search.
 Getting quiet.
 Asking for help, even if you don’t know whom to ask.
 Just asking inwardly for help, even if you feel worthless.
 And being open to having an answer come to you.
 The universe is all about give and take–we give love and thanks, we receive and are blessed.
 Being immobile is like being not alive.
 So we have to keep moving, even if we don’t know what direction to go in.”

 Your boyfriend doesn’t know what direction to go in, now that his mom or dad is gone.
 It’s a confusing, bewildering, sorrowful time in his life.
 Give him time to heal, be patient, and pray that he finds a way to tap into his spiritual strength.

-For more tips, read When Your Spouse Withdraws Because of Grief – 5 Ways to Stay Close.
+For more tips, read How to Help Your Boyfriend Cope With Death.
 In that article, I describe what “complicated grief” is.